gregdan3/gregdan3.dev/src/content/blog/someone-elses-nostalgia.md

 ---
-title: feeling nostalgia for somebody else's history
+title: feeling somebody else's nostalgia
 date: 2024-09-30
 description:
   a winding goodbye post for cohost, which i enjoyed lurking very much and would